Two Wrongs Don't Make a Right

-For the phrase two wrongs don't make a right see two wrongs make a right.

 "Two Wrongs Don't Make a Right" is a bluesy-styled ballad written by Berry Gordy and Smokey Robinson and recorded by Motown star Mary Wells as the b-side to Wells' popular single, "Laughing Boy".

 Song information

 The song was originally recorded by Barrett Strong, who scored Motown's first national hit with 1959's "Money (That's What I Want)", and his version was released as the B-side to his sixth and final Motown single, "Misery", in June, 1961.

 The song itself has the narrator pleading to her lover not to repeat her mistakes after she was caught cheating on him.
 She basically warns the man that if he were ever to 'turn her away', she would tell him that 'two wrongs don't make a right' to prove a point.
 She begs him to take her back and promises that she'll never make the same mistake again.